English Majors Group

 Our majors have had great success in transferring to top 4-year schools in California and the rest of the nation.
 Take a look HERE at the directions our recent transfer students have taken.

-Thursday, February 20 – Welcome back for the spring semester!
-Our first meeting will be a “meet and greet,” we’ll plan out the rest of the semester’s meetings, and we can share some book recommendations (so come with a title or two in mind)!
+Thursday, September 25, 4:30pm in room H-315 – Welcome back for the fall semester!
+Our first meeting will be a meet and greet, where we’ll plan out the rest of the semester’s meetings, and we can share some book recommendations (so come with a title or two in mind)!
 We’re looking forward to seeing you all!
+For information, check out this informational flyer.

 Useful Links for Palomar College’s English Majors